jgraham0325/land-register-api-docs/docs/api-documentation/V1.4/index.md

 {: .govuk-body}

 Activities can be flagged as being cancelled by HA which initially raised the activity.
 The activity reference number is required.
 Optionally a reason for cancelling the activity can be provided.
 Activites are cancelled via the PUT endpoint provided.
 {: .govuk-body}

+#### Forward Plans
+{: .govuk-heading-s}

+<code>POST /forward-plans</code>

+Forward plans allow a Planner to supply information about road or street works in their longterm programme, which may include those works in their annual operating programme, or three or five year rolling programmes.
+Giving advance notice with a forward plan helps with collaboration of works.
+Forward plans are only for major works and can only be progressed to a PAA.
+{: .govuk-body}

+Creating a forward plan using the POST endpoint will return a work reference number and a forward plan reference number.
+{: .govuk-body}

 ### GeoJSON API